camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/openshift/terraform-setup.md

    aws sts get-caller-identity
    ```

-1. Check if the ELB service role exists:
+1. Check if the ELB service role exists, as if you have never created a load balancer in your AWS account, the role for Elastic Load Balancing (ELB) might not exist yet:

    ```bash
    aws iam get-role --role-name "AWSServiceRoleForElasticLoadBalancing"